-Q: Is it normal if my guyfriend (who I like and isn’t seeing anyone) hasn’t texted me for a few weeks?
+Question: Is it normal if my male friend (who I like and isn’t seeing anyone) hasn’t texted me for a few weeks?

 He has been sending me kisses and I sent some back.
 The week after he didn’t text me for six days but told me that he had been on Facebook (which I don’t have) but he still responds to me.
 Is it OK for a guy who likes you to not text you for a few weeks and will he text you back?

 Answer: Texting is not real life.
 It is playing with phones.
 To have a real relationship with someone you have to spend time with them in person.
 You have to talk to them, get to know their hopes and dreams, what makes them tick.